 The chief architect for the Folger Shakespeare Library was Paul Philippe Cret, a well-known Philadelphia architect and French emigré who had trained in the Beaux Arts tradition in Paris.
 Some of his previous projects included the Pan American Union in Washington and the Detroit Institute of Arts.
 Washington architect Alexander Trowbridge was the consulting architect for the project.

 The Folger Shakespeare Library was dedicated in 1932 and is listed in the National Register of Historic Places.

-The Folger’s exterior façade is undergoing a seven-month restoration, expected to conclude in December 2018.
+The Folger’s exterior façade is undergoing restoration, expected to conclude in December 2019.
 With the exception of the Elizabethan Garden, the Folger’s buildings and grounds will remain open during this work.
 Learn More

 The exterior of the Folger Shakespeare Library is clad in white Georgia marble and ornamented with Shakespeare bas-reliefs by the New York sculptor John Gregory (1879–1958).
 By convention, this artwork would ordinarily have been positioned much higher, near the top of the building; the Folgers asked for the placement near street level to give the public a better view.

 Flanking the bas-reliefs are the library’s two front doors, placed at the east and west ends of the wall.
 Beside the stairs leading to the doors are carvings of the winged horse Pegasus, who released the spring waters of the Hippocrene fountain—source of poetic inspiration—with a blow of his hoof.
 Masks of Comedy and Tragedy appear above the doors and on the windowless east side of the building, overlooking the Elizabethan Garden.